DataDog/documentation/content/en/agent/troubleshooting/hostname_containers.md

 {{% /tab %}}
 {{< /tabs >}}

-### Solution 2
+### Accessing the cloud provider metadata endpoint

-If you're running in AWS, GCP or Azure, the Agent can use metadata endpoint to retrieve the hostname.
+If you run in AWS, GCP, or Azure, the Agent can use a metadata endpoint to retrieve the hostname.

-Accessing the cloud provider metadata endpoint allows to properly match Agent data and cloud integration data.
+Accessing the cloud provider metadata endpoint properly matches Agent data and cloud integration data.

-Hitting this issue usually means that access to the metadata endpoint has been restricited.
+Encountering this issue usually means that access to the metadata endpoint has been restricted.
-For instance, on AWS, through the [hop limit feature][5].
+For example, on AWS, this happens through the [hop limit feature][5].

-### Solution 3
+### Accessing the container runtime API

-This solution should only be necessary if you **explicitly** don't want the Agent to connect to Kubelet API (unlikely) and if you are not running in a supported cloud provider (see Solution 2).
+Use this solution only in the unlikely even that you **explicitly** don't want the Agent to connect to Kubelet API, and if you are not running in a supported cloud provider described above.

 In this case you can use the downward API to set `DD_HOSTNAME`: